changkun/modern-cpp-tutorial/book/en-us/02-usability.md

 we will learn that C++11 has added a `std::tuple` container for constructing a tuple that encloses multiple return values.
-But the flaw is that C++11/14 does not provide a simple way to get and define the elements in the tuple directly from the tuple, although we can unpack the tuple using `std::tie`
+But the flaw is that C++11/14 does not provide a simple way to get and define the elements in the tuple from the tuple, although we can unpack the tuple using `std::tie`
 But we still have to be very clear about how many objects this tuple contains, what type of each object is, very troublesome.